andreapollastri/cipi/README.md

 - Always update: Cipi takes care about your business and automatically keeps your server's software up to date so you always have the latest security patches.

+- Integrate Cipi with your own software via Rest API and Swagger.

 - Real-time servers stats: Keep an eye on everything through an awesome dashboard.

 - Always up to date: Cipi installs last versions of LTS dists and supports Ubuntu 20.04 LTS :)